MultiplatformKickstarter/website/content/en/faq/_index.md

 ## How are subscriptions handled?

 Subscriptions and one-time purchases are handled by Lemon Squeezy, our merchant of record.
 After purchase you receive a license key by email.
 Enter the key inside the desktop app to unlock Pro features.
 No server-side validation is performed by this website.

-## Can I use my own model?

-Yes.
-Any Ollama-compatible or OpenAI-compatible API endpoint running locally works.
-Fine-tuned models, quantized GGUF models, and custom endpoints are all supported as long as they speak the correct protocol.